afparsons/COMP_320/Assignments/Problem_Set_1.md

 \#7. *Lisp began as a pure functional language but gradually acquired more and more imperative features.
 Why?*

+An inherent feature of functional languages is that they have no state.
+Though Lisp is functional in that it is organized around expressions instead of statements, some functions have side effects like storing data in variables or array positions, meaning Lisp modifies a state.
+These features were necessary as they allowed for computation and the output of that computation.

-The development of Common Lisp merged the various dialects of Lisp, of which several had developed imperative features.
+The development of Common Lisp merged the various dialects of Lisp, of which several had developed additional imperative features.

-(BAD ANSWER)